kubeshark/docs/src/pages/en/traffic_recorder.md

 ---
 > This feature will become available in the next patch release.

-With the Traffic Recording feature, you can execute multiple recording jobs where each job independently records traffic based on a [KFL statement](/en/filtering) and operates on its own schedule.
-The recorded content can be viewed and analyzed using a comprehensive filtering language at the user's discretion.
+The Traffic Recorder can be used to execute multiple recording jobs where each job independently records traffic based on a [KFL](/en/filtering) statement and operates on its own schedule.
+The recorded content can be viewed and analyzed using a rich filtering language at the user's discretion.

 ## Start a Recording Job
 To initiate a recording job, click the recording button located next to the KFL statement box.